-In general, we liked the way the Zoot Tri shorts fit and they were among our top scorers for fit and comfort.
-The fabric gently squeezed the legs, but weren't overbearing.
+In general, we liked the way the Zoot Tri shorts fit, and they were among our top scorers for fit and comfort.
+The fabric gently squeezed the legs but wasn't overbearing.
 Likewise, the padding didn't get in the way or feel like a diaper - a rare exception to padded shorts.
 But there were some drawbacks.
-Cycling shorts typically use either elastic bands to secure the waist or draw strings.
-The Zoot shorts use drawstrings, which are a pain because they are such a concentrated securing force across a small portion of the waist, so it feels like they will either fall off or cut you in two - plus it's annoying trying to get the right tightness and then losing it as soon as you go into tying your knot.
+Cycling shorts typically use either elastic bands to secure the waist or drawstrings.
+The Zoot shorts use drawstrings, which are a pain because they are such a concentrated securing force across a small portion of the waist.
+Because of this feature, it feels like they will either fall off or cut you in two; plus it's annoying trying to get the right tightness and then losing it as soon as you go into tying your knot.

-The pull string problem was also present with the Top Pick for Short Course shorts, the Louis Garneau CB Carbon 2.
-This area shows the real advantage of bibs over shorts because shorts need some sort of securing mechanism at the waist, which makes them less comfortable over longer distances.
+The pull string problem was also present with the super stylish Louis Garneau CB Carbon 2.
+This area shows the real advantage of bibs over shorts because shorts need some securing mechanism at the waist, which makes them less comfortable over longer distances.
 They also tend to create the muffin-top effect, securing right across your lower chub roll - making a shirtless ride an incredibly flattering affair (friends don't let friends be the shirtless riding guy: don't be the shirtless riding guy; get a jersey with sleeves and pockets like an adult).

-Best Budget Buy - Zoot Sports Active Tri 8-Inch Shorts
+Best Budget Buy - Active Tri 8-Inch Shorts.

 To get around the pull string issue, we suggest looking at the SUGOi Evolution Pro Bib shorts.
 The shoulder straps secure the bottoms to your body and prevent slippage while also adding to the support of your cycling form, helping you naturally slip down into a good cycling position.